-You need a will, but you probably don’t have one.
+You need a will.
+But you probably don’t have one.
 Most Americans—58%—don’t.
-When you look just at Generation X, it’s 64%.
-When you look at Millennials, it’s 78%.
-You know you should have a will, you just haven’t gotten around to it.
+When you look at just Generation X, it’s 64%.
+When you look at just Millennials, it’s 78%.
+You know you should have a will, but like most people you “just haven’t gotten around to it.”

-But it’s there, in the back of your mind: that seed of worry.
+But in the back of your mind, you worry.
 What if …?
 What will happen to your spouse?
 What will happen to your kids?
 Will your family have what they need?
-Will it all be a legal and emotional mess?

 You want to provide for your family.
 You want to protect your family from the worst things that happen in life.
-You worry about those things and you see them happen to others.
+You’ve seen them happen to others.
 That’s why you work hard.
-That’s why you do things like get life insurance and save money and create a budget.
-And that’s why you should have a will along with a complete legal plan for your property and your health care.
+That’s why you get life insurance and save money and create a budget.
+And that’s why you should have a will, along with a complete legal plan for your property and your health care.

-The other thing you could do is do it yourself.
+Or, you could do it yourself.
 DIY estate planning has been around for decades, and now there are online services like LegalZoom.
-Cutting out the lawyer certainly makes it cheaper.
-It also cuts out the assurance that the estate plan you get is the estate plan you need.
+Cutting out the lawyer makes it cheaper.
+But it also cuts out the assurance that the estate plan you get is the estate plan you need.
 Can you trust it?
 Will it really work when it’s needed?
 Will a plan like that be what you need and address all of your specific legal issues?
-Do you trust yourself to customize legal documents without error?
+What if you make a mistake, or miss something?
 In the end, the cheap DIY option has been around for decades, and yet most people still don’t have wills.

-What you need, in reality, is a lawyer.
-But you need one that isn’t so expensive and inconvenient.
+What most people need, in reality, is a lawyer—but one that isn’t so expensive and inconvenient.

 Without a will, your family is at risk